JiteshChavan/Generative-AI-VQGAN-for-discrete-neural-representation-learning/README.md

       torchrun --standalone --nproc_per_node=1 train_gpt.py
 ```
 - To resume training from a specific checkpoint, set the fresh_run flag to false and specify path of the checkpoint from which training is to be resumed
+- gpt_inference_play.ipynb has a demo on how to perform inference.
+Note that images do have to be shardified using shardify.py and image_quantizer.py and then fed into the model as evident from the demo notebook.
 - The training scripts for both the stages ensure that model checkpoints are saved periodically, specified by "steps_per_checkpoint" in train_resnet_vqgan.py and train_gpt.py.
 The checkpoints are stored in the specified log_dir.

 ## Citation
 ```bibtex
 @misc{esser2021taming,